 Learn Spanish and experience culture: The German-Hispanic Society eV Munich promotes cultural, economic, scientific and human relationships between Germany and the Hispanic world.

-The Cervantes Institute is the world's largest institution for teaching the Spanish language.
+The Instituto Cervantes is the world's largest institution for teaching the Spanish language.
 It also does cultural work with films, lectures or concerts.

 Cover photo: Gabi and Gustavo Gomez, photographed by Lisa Franz.
 Other color photos: Thomas Lackner, Unsplash, Alagalomi